microsoft/ignite-learning-paths-training-aiml/aiml50/DEMO.md

 You will need to provide a database username and password for the Azure SQL instance.

+*Not all resources are available in all regions.
+For Europe choose: North Europe*

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fmicrosoft%2fignite-learning-paths-training-aiml%2fmaster%2faiml50%2ftemplate%2fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>